KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WeatherAlerts by gjonesme](https://github.com/gjonesme/MMM-WeatherAlerts)

-1. `package.json` issue: No repository field.
-2. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-3. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
+1. Recommendation: Found `jshint` in file `Gruntfile.js`: Replace "jshint" by "eslint".
-4. Typo: Found `Magic Mirror` in file `MMM-WeatherAlerts.js`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Outdated: Found `MichMich/MagicMirror` in file `create_module.sh`: Replace it by `MagicMirrorOrg/MagicMirror`.
-7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `new Date()` in file `node_helper.js`: Consider replacing it by `new Date(Date.now())`.
-It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-9. Found directory `node_modules`.
+2. Found directory `node_modules`.
 This shouldn't be uploaded.
 Add `node_modules/`to `.gitignore`.
-10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+3. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-11. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-12. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-13. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+6. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-14. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-WeatherBackground by BrianHepler](https://github.com/BrianHepler/MMM-WeatherBackground)